 An approved accompanying dependent or companion of an SCU program leader approved through the regular process may be covered by the travel assistance program that includes supplemental medical accident coverage and emergency evacuation assistance.

 Dependents and companions must maintain personal health insurance valid for service abroad and submit proof of insurance coverage to the Program Coordinator.
 The University’s general liability insurance is supplemental only.

 Dependents/Companions may not drive on behalf of the University.
 Dependents/Companions who wish to drive while they are overseas should insure that they have made arrangements to have the necessary driver’s license valid in the country abroad and purchase appropriate auto insurance.

 The primary responsibility of the SCU sponsoring department and/or education abroad program is to advise and support students participating on its programs and participate in coordination for the program leader.
 Additional arrangements to accommodate Program Leaders’ Dependent and Companions may not be possible.
 If the participation of a dependent or companion results in the on-site program leader needed additional arrangements to accommodate them, the on-site program leader may need to book their own housing if the program housing will not meet family needs, for example.

 This information must be made transparent for all those involved in the program, especially students, so there is no misunderstanding that student/participant program fees are subsidizing non-participants.

 Process for Requesting an Accompanying Dependent/Companion

-The on-site coordinator should complete the Dependent/Companion Request and submit to the Faculty/Staff Program Coordinator so that s/he may include with the University International Travel Proposal sent to the Travel Policy Advisory Committee.
+The on-site coordinator should complete the Dependent/Companion Request and submit to the Faculty/Staff Program Coordinator so that they may include with the University International Travel Proposal sent to the Travel Policy Advisory Committee.
 Requests should include consultation and approval of: